MinaProtocol/mina/src/app/test_executive/README.md

 4) OPTIONAL: In the event that the automatic cleanup doesn't work properly, one needs to do it manually.
 Firstly, destroy what's on GCP with `kubectl delete namespace <namespace of test>`.
 Then, `rm -r` the local testnet directory, which is in `./automation/terraform/testnets/`

 ### Notes on GCP namespace name

-Running the integration test will of course create a testnet on GCP.
+- Running the integration test will of course create a testnet on GCP.
 In order to differentiate different test runs, a unique testnet namespace is constructed for each testnet.
 The namespace is constructed from appending together the first 5 chars of the local system username of the person running the test, the short 7 char git hash, the test name, and part of the timestamp.

-format is: `it-{username}-{gitHash}-{testname}`

-ex: `it-adalo-3a9f8ce-payments`; user is adalovelace, git commit 3a9f8ce, running payments integration test
+- the namespace format is: `it-{username}-{gitHash}-{testname}`.  for example: `it-adalo-3a9f8ce-payments`; user is adalovelace, git commit 3a9f8ce, running payments integration test

-GCP namespaces are limited to 53 characters.
+- GCP namespaces are limited to 53 characters.
 This format uses up a fixed minimum of 22 characters, the integration tests will need a further number of those characters when constructing release names, and the longest release name for any resource happens to be "-block-producers" which is another 16 characters.
 As such the name of an integration test including dashes cannot exceed 15 characters

 # Architecture